telerik/ajax-docs/controls/calendar/accessibility-and-internationalization/keyboard-support.md

 # Keyboard Support

-The **RadCalendar** control provides keyboard navigation using the tab and arrow keys:
+The [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) control provides keyboard navigation using the tab and arrow keys:

 You can use the `TAB` key to focus the control.
 Once focus is on the **RadCalendar** control, you can use the following commands: